Tete Yengi: Livingston

 On 1 January 2024, a Scottish Premiership club Livingston announced the signing of Yengi on a two-and-a-half-year deal.

 Yengi made his debut the following day in a 1-2 home defeat against Hearts and scored his first Livi goal in the next league match, a penalty in a 1-4 home defeat by Dundee.
 He added a further three league goals, opening the scoring on each occasion, in a 1-0 home win against St Mirren, a 1-3 home defeat by Motherwell and a 5-1 loss away to Aberdeen.
 Despite Yengi's four goals in 16 games, at the end of the 2024-25 season, Livingston were relegated to the Scottish Championship after finishing bottom of the Premiership.
 In the Scottish Cup, Yengi added two memorable goals to his tally.
 Firstly in the fifth round, he headed home a 120th minute winner in a tie away to Partick Thistle, before equalizing to make the score 2-2 in an eventual 4-2 sixth round away defeat against Premiership champions Celtic at Celtic Park.

 In the 2024-25 season Yengi competed with Stevie May and Robbie Muirhead for a place in the team, starting the fewest matches of the three, but played 42 times across all competitions and scored 10 goals.
 Notably he scored in the Scottish Challenge Cup final, a 5-0 win over Queen's Park, and in the second-leg of the Premiership Play-off final, a 2-4 victory against Ross County to seal promotion back to the top flight.

+Machida Zelvia (loan)

+On 28 January 2026, Yengi moved to J1 League side Machida Zelvia on loan until 30 June 2026, with an option to buy.
+On 17 April 2026, Yengi scored the only goal of the game in a 1-0 win vs Al Ittihad in the AFC Champions League Quarter-Final.
+In July 2026, Livingston confirmed that Yengi had transferred to Machida Zelvia on a permanent basis.